citusdata/mongo_fdw/README.md

 issues and support emails, but are not engaged in active feature development.
 Reported bugs will be addressed by apparent severity.

+As with many open source projects, you may be able to obtain support via the public mailing list (`mongo_fdw` `@` `enterprisedb.com`).
+If you need commercial support, please contact the EnterpriseDB sales team, or check whether your existing PostgreSQL support provider can also support mongo_fdw.

 ## 6 - License